stevenruidigao/echo-bot/README.md

 1. Fork this repository.
 2. Create your feature branch: `git checkout -b my-new-feature`.
-3. Commit your changes: `git commit -am 'Add some feature'`.
+3. Commit your changes: `git commit -m 'Add some feature'`.
 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request.

 ### Author:

 **Echo-Bot** © Released under the [MIT] License.<br>

 Authored and maintained by the Echo Bot Team.

 > GitHub [@Steven](https://github.com/stevenruidigao)